When are theories (not) interesting?

-Davis’ paper is available at many university websites, but the “cleanest” copy can be found here on Harvard Univerisity’s website.
+Davis’ paper is available at many university websites, but the “cleanest” copy can be found here.
 A very useful synopsis can be found here.
 It is well worth a read with the more reflective mood induced by the Christmas holidays.
 See you all in 2018.

 - The Dean's disease: the Darker Side of Power

 - Return to Meaning: A Social Science with Something to Say